arousal of the mind to unusual activity or creativity

 intimate details from an animal charmer and realized with what thrilling eagerness and anxiety the whole busy underworld was working.

-the group action of a collection of people or animals or vehicles moving ahead in more or less regular formation
+the action of a group moving ahead in regular formation

 It sounded as if things were coming with a great

 procession and big bursts and wafts of music.
 I've a picture like it in one of my books--crowds of lovely people and children with garlands and branches with blossoms on them, everyone laughing and dancing and crowding and playing on pipes.

 in a petulant manner

 testily because he did not want his attention distracted from the long thin straight boy figure and proud face.

 "Testy" and "petulant" are synonymous adjectives that mean "easily irritated or annoyed"--although this is a fitting description of the surly gardener, here, Ben's testiness shows he cares about Colin (because he cared for Colin's mother and she is the reason he still has his job); he is only annoyed that Mary's muttering could take his attention away from the sight of a supposed cripple standing tall against a tree.